ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 If the reason why data is not available is of no interest and if all dataset registered states are treated the same, the following responses will be returned:

 1) The file information endpoint either returns a payload or 404
-2) The dataset information returns either a payload or 404.
+2) The dataset information endpoint returns either a payload or 404.
 Within the payload, the fields of each file information object either are populated with the actual data or only contain the accession to signal that the data for the corresponding file is not yet available or has been deleted.

 ## Human Resource/Time Estimation: